stiegerb/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/signal_extraction/README.md

 ### Limits using HCG models (scaling BRs with couplings)
 Note that all of these assume that the input yields (the 'rate' line in the datacards) correspond to standard model cross sections!

-A few possibilities:

-- 'lambda_FV' in [LambdasReduced](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/74x-root6/python/LHCHCGModels.py#L626-L788) is basically our Ct/CV, 'kappa_VV' should correspond to CV^2.

-- Could also use [KappaVKappaF](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/74x-root6/python/LHCHCGModels.py#L522-L624) which directly has Ct and CV (as 'kappa_F', 'kappa_V').

-- Currently using [KappaTKappaV](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/pull/369), either with K4 (resolved) or K5 (non-resolved)

 All of these need to have '13TeV' string in bin names.
 We can use `combineCards.py` for that, or just our `combineChannels.py`.

 ```
 combineCards.py tHq_3l_1_m1_13TeV=tHq_3l_1_m1.card.txt &> tHq_3l_1_m1_13TeV.txt
 ```

-To use the models, we need to use `text2workspace.py` to produce a RooWorkspace with all the scaling functions, etc. (e.g. for K5):
+To use the models, we need to use `text2workspace.py` to produce a RooWorkspace with all the scaling functions, etc. (e.g. for K7):

 ```
 text2workspace.py tHq_1_m1.card.txt \
--P HiggsAnalysis.CombinedLimit.LHCHCGModels:K5 \
+-P HiggsAnalysis.CombinedLimit.LHCHCGModels:K7 \
 --PO verbose \
 --PO BRU=0 \
 -m 125